airbytehq/airbyte/airbyte-integrations/connectors/source-sap-fieldglass/README.md

 To build using Gradle, from the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-sap:build
+./gradlew :airbyte-integrations:connectors:source-sap-fieldglass:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/sap) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_sap/spec.yaml` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/sap-fieldglass) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_sap_fieldglass/spec.yaml` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source sap test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source sap-fieldglass test creds` and place them into `secrets/config.json`.

 ### Locally running the connector docker image